 • That has trained the elections officials of developing nations.

 • That serves as the best single source for news and information organizations concerning elections.

 Member governments can also utilize many other services such as surveys, peer review programs, consulting services, technology reviews, recruiting services for employees, and other consulting related services.
 The consulting services are only for voter registration and elections offices.
 Due to the unique nature of the responsibilities for voter registration and elections administration, nothing else in industry, or government, is comparable to these functions.
 These services are fee based but are designed to save jurisdictions tax dollars for services at a fraction of corporate costs for such services.
 Additionally, the services are performed by people who have an understanding and knowledge of the special requirements necessary for the operations of these offices.

 A small professional staff is maintained to develop and administer these programs and to provide research services for members, legislators, local, state and federal elections officials.
 Research projects can involve in-depth surveys of major issues or specific portions of laws affecting voter registration and elections.

 The Center’s members also include suppliers of election products and services, including voting systems, voter registration software, voting booths, ballots, election supplies, etc. Members are able to visit with the providers of those goods and services at the national conference where members can learn what is available in the latest technology and election products.

-With more than 1,000 members nationwide, The Election Center has the largest number of the state and local election and voter registration administrators as members of any elections related organization in America.
+With more than 1,350 members nationwide, the Election Center has the largest number of the state and local election and voter registration administrators as well as election vendors as members of any elections related organization in America